-Brought up in Brooklyn, Bruce Gilden made many of his earlier projects in New York – including his work on Coney Island and the book project Facing New York which is shortly to be republished by Dewi Lewis.
-The book, Gilden’s first large-scale release, served almost as a primer on what came to be his characteristic approach to street photography: high intensity, close-quarters portraits, often illuminated by flash and capturing the assorted residents of New York, from the Fifth Avenue city workers to vacationing families and a cast of varyingly intriguing characters.
+Brought up in Brooklyn, Bruce Gilden made many of his earlier projects in New York – including his work on Coney Island and the book project Facing New York which has been republished by Dewi Lewis.
+The book’s first edition, Gilden’s first large-scale release, served almost as a primer on what came to be his characteristic approach to street photography: high intensity, close-quarters portraits, often illuminated by flash and capturing the assorted residents of New York, from the Fifth Avenue city workers to vacationing families and a cast of varyingly intriguing characters.

 Here, Gilden reflects on the book’s impending reissue, the challenges of photographing in the street, and on the advantages one has in making work once familiar with – and more importantly attuned to – a place.

 You have photographed in New York – off and on – for most of your life.
 How did you approach making an edit of your work for the book?

 As ever, I tried to pick the photos that are best!
 But that said, with any book you can’t just put together all the hits.
 A book needs peaks and valleys.
 You try to make something that has a flow.
 Between the strongest pictures are the images that work to accentuate or emphasize them.